patrick-nyt/merge-api/SOLUTION.md

 postings whether or not that has changed--- even if this overlaps with what was returned on a previous query.

-* I assumed it was a typo to use single quotes for JSON in the description, instead of double quotes.

 ### Some possible further things to do: